 Are there any potential risks with hypnosis?

-There are some potential risks involving hypnosis, such as: abreaction (a strong emotional reaction to a memory); physical reactions (especially if the client has epilepsy, lung or respiratory disease, etc); recollection of blocked memories (which can cause an abreaction); and false memories (in regression therapy).
+Although uncommon, there is potentiality for occurrences such as: abreaction (a strong emotional reaction to a memory); physical reactions (especially if the client has epilepsy, lung or respiratory disease, etc); recollection of blocked memories (which can cause an abreaction); and false memories (in regression therapy).
 It is important to remember that such occurrences can be great opportunities for a client to remove, resolve and release past issues or trauma.
 It’s also important to understand that recollected “memories” might be real; but they could be distorted and embellished, much like being in a dream state.
 Such recollections could also be just a symbolic representation of what the client felt during a hurtful or traumatic moment.
-A qualified hypnotherapist should be prepared for and able to handle such issues, and also know when to call for additional professional help or refer the client.
+A qualified hypnotherapist is prepared for and able to help clients through the healing process.

 Does hypnosis work for everyone?